Eray594/MudForge/README.md

 ## 🎨 **Features**
-- **Theming**: Simplified implementation of the MudBlazor theming system.
+- ✅**Theming**: Simplified implementation of the MudBlazor theming system.
-- **Localization (Coming Soon)**: Provides easy-to-use services for managing multiple languages in Blazor applications.
+- ❌**Localization (Coming Soon)**: Provides easy-to-use services for managing multiple languages in Blazor applications.

 > ⚠️ **Important**: Before using MudForge, ensure that **MudBlazor** is successfully installed in your project. https://mudblazor.com/getting-started/installation#using-templates